Glorf/lear/README.md

 never going to be RFC-complete as it's designed just to serve GET responses as fast as possible.

-Please, add issue if you find any bugs or consider any feature that fits the spirit of this project
+Please, open an issue if you find any bugs or consider any feature that fits the spirit of this project.

 ## License
-LEAR is distributed for free as a source code, under permissive MIT license
+LEAR is distributed for free as a source code, under the permissive MIT license.